ccgargantua/OSECE/osece/circuitsI/001_Introcution.md

 ![image](../../images/circuitsI/001.png)

 On the left we have a voltage source indicated by a circle with a positive terminal (on the top denoted by a `+`) and a negative terminal (on the bottom denoted by a `-`).
-These two symbols are important as they tell us which direction the voltage source will try to push, from positive to negative or from high to low.
+These two symbols are important as they tell us which direction the voltage source will *try* to push (emphasis on *try*), from positive to negative (from high to low).
 The `V2` tells us the name of the voltage source, and `5V` indicates the voltage provided by the source, in this case 5 volts.

 On the right we have a resistor indicated by the zig-zag line.
 The name of the resistor is `R1` and it provides a resistance with a value of $100\Omega$.